danilop/amazon-sagemaker-keras-text-classification/README.md

 https://docs.aws.amazon.com/dlami/latest/devguide/deep-learning-containers-images.html

+1\.
+Change directory to be in the path where we are going to create the custom container:

 ```
 cd ~/SageMaker/amazon-sagemaker-keras-text-classification/container/
 ```

-1\.
+2\.
 Create a new Dockerfile using `vim Dockerfile`, hit `i` to insert and then paste the content below, replacing, in the line starting with `FROM`, `REGION` with the region you are using today, for example `us-west-2`.

 ```
 # Build an image that can do training and inference in SageMaker